Dictionary of embodied cognition: We know it works, but we lack the language

 At the latest workshop in the SENSES network, teachers and researchers have brainstormed together about which particular scientific concepts are difficult to get students to understand - as well as which activities the teachers used to teach them.

 "It's probably perfectly fine to solve an equation and then make a jumping jack.
-But so far, it seems that physicality can really help learning when there is congruence - that is, a close link between the material and the movement."
+But so far, it seems that embodiment can really help learning when there is congruence - that is, a close link between the material and the movement."

 The SENSES network will continue its work in the new year.
 If you are interested in what the group has found so far, you can hear about it at the INDsigt seminar on December 4th.
 You can find the complete dictionary on embodied learning here.